vinhcd/magento2-core/README.md

 # magento2-core
-Core for all magento2 projects
+Core for all magento2 projects of VinhCD Co,Ltd.

 # Copyright
 This project is copyright by VinhCD Co,Ltd.